Loriszirah/ADcare/README.md

 `sbt run`

-equivalent to `sbt "run ./data/data-students.json logisticRegression predict"`.
-This will predict the ad click for each row of data, according to the information in the file *./data/data-students.json* using the logisticRegression algorithm.
+equivalent to `sbt "run ./data/data-students.json randomForest predict"`.
+This will predict the ad click for each row of data, according to the information in the file *./data/data-students.json* using the random forest algorithm.

 **Usage:**